Support for preventing and managing diabetes

 The center is co-directed by Richard D. Siegel, MD, and Anastassios G. Pittas, MD MS. Dr. Siegel, an associate professor at Tufts University School of Medicine, has been named a Boston Top Doctor by Boston Magazine multiple times and ranked as one of the best diabetes doctors in the country by U.S. News and World Report.
-Dr. Pittas, an associate professor at Tufts University School of Medicine, is a leading authority on diabetes prevention.
+Dr. Pittas, a professor at Tufts University School of Medicine, is a leading authority on diabetes prevention and has also been named a Boston Top Doctor by Boston Magazine multiple times.
 His research focuses on innovative approaches to prevent and manage type 2 diabetes.
-He serves as the principial investigator of a multi-site clinical trial that will test the role of Vitamin D in prevention of type 2 diabetes.
+He serves as the principal investigator of a multi-site clinical trial that will test the role of Vitamin D in prevention of type 2 diabetes.
 The study is sponsored by the National Institute of Diabetes and Digestive Kidney Diseases (www.d2dstudy.org).

 How will my disease be managed?

 Our doctors and nurses will first meet with you to understand your needs and develop a patient-oriented management plan.
 An effective treatment plan for diabetes often includes lifestyle modifications, self-monitoring of weight, blood glucose levels and blood pressure, and medications to control weight, blood glucose, cholesterol and blood pressure.
 At Tufts Medical Center, we have the resources and the experience to achieve the right combination of treatment options for you.